Mailchimp vs Moosend 2026: Which Email Marketing Tool Is Actually Worth Your Money?

 Mobile App

-Mailchimp has a dedicated mobile app for iOS and Android — you can check campaign stats, manage your audience, and even create simple campaigns from your phone.
-Moosend doesn't have a native mobile app; you can use the web platform on mobile, but it's not the same experience.
-For business owners who practically live on their phones, this matters.
+Mailchimp has a dedicated mobile app for iOS and Android — you can check campaign stats, manage your audience, and even build simple campaigns from your phone.
+Moosend doesn't have a native app; you can access the web platform on mobile, but it's not the same experience.
+For business owners practically living on their phones, this matters.

 Winner: Mailchimp